Treys1704/devtools-manager/README.md

 ## Support 💬

 For any issues or questions, please open an issue in the repository.
+Thank you for contributing to our open-source project!
+We appreciate your support 🚀 Don't forget to leave a star ⭐

 ## 📫 Contact
 For any question, you can contact me :